FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/usageunit.md

 # Usage Unit

-Usage Unit represents the units of a given [*resource*](#glossary:resource) or [*service*](#glossary:service) used or purchased in combination with [Usage Quantity](#usagequantity).
-Usage Unit is often listed at a finer granularity or over a different time interval when compared to the [Pricing Unit](#pricingunit) (complementary to [Pricing Quantity](#pricingquantity)), and focuses on *resource* and *service* consumption, not pricing and cost.
+The Usage Unit represents a provider-specified measurement unit indicating how a provider measures usage of a given SKU associated with a [*resource*](#glossary:resource) or [*service*](#glossary:service).
+Usage Unit complements the [Usage Quantity](#usagequantity) metric.
+It is often listed at a finer granularity or over a different time interval when compared to the [Pricing Unit](#pricingunit) (complementary to [Pricing Quantity](#pricingquantity)), and focuses on *resource* and *service* consumption, not pricing and cost.

 The UsageUnit column MUST be present in the billing data.

-This column MUST be of type String and MUST NOT contain null values when the [ChargeCategory](#chargecategory) is "Usage".
+This column MUST NOT be null under the following conditions:

+* When [ChargeCategory](#chargecategory) is "Usage" and ChargeSubcategory is "On-Demand" or "Used Commitment".
+* When ChargeCategory is “Adjustment” and ChargeSubcategory is "Refund", related to charges with a specific SkuPriceId.

+This column MUST be null in case of any other ChargeCategory – ChargeSubcategory combinations.

 Units of measure used in UsageUnit SHOULD adhere to the values and format requirements specified in the [UnitFormat](#unitformat) attribute.
 The UsageUnit column MUST NOT be used as the basis for determining values related to any pricing or cost metric.

 ## Column ID